"A psychological thriller that swaps action for the agonizing slow-burn of a therapy session under duress."

 The story was designed with a definitive conclusion to ensure the emotional weight of the ending remained intact for the audience.
 Because the central conflict was rooted in a specific life-or-death scenario, extending the plot beyond its natural resolution would have undermined the creative vision of the writers.
 The final episode provided a resolute closure to the character arcs of both Alan Strauss and Sam Fortner, leaving no narrative threads dangling for future installments.
 This intentional finality allowed the series to function as a complete work of televised literature.

-Both shows masterfully explore the dark, suffocating psychological unraveling of a deeply flawed man.
+Both shows masterfully explore the chilling psychological manipulation hidden behind a facade of normalcy.